 Nonnewaug High School in Woodbury, Connecticut, USA

 Early supporters of The Denan Project were the students, faculty, and staff of our local Nonnewaug High School in Woodbury, Connecticut.
 A contest sponsored by The Denan Project involving art students at the school created our organization’s logo, an integral part of our identity that we use in all our projects around the world.
-Since 2004, activities at the school, including concerts, silent auctions, tag sales, and student “garage band” competitions, have raised more than $15,000 for The Denan Project.
+Since 2004, activities at the school, including concerts, silent auctions, tag sales, bake sales, and student “garage band” competitions, have raised more than $16,000 for The Denan Project.
 A student representative, chosen by the faculty, serves as a non-voting member of the Board of Directors of the Project.
 The representative attends Board meetings; reports to the Board on student-led initiatives; and liaisons with The Denan Project volunteers assigned to work with the school.